jorchard/CodingClub/march24.md

 ```python
 name = input('What is your name? ')
 ```
-will assign to the variable `name` whatever the user typed.
+will take whatever the user typed, and assign it to the variable `name`.
 Try it.
 Then follow it with a print command.
 Something like...
 ```python
 print(f'{name} is a future coder.')